lyrious-r/Megatron-LM/README.md

 ```bash
 ./run.sh
 ```
-You will find this repository at `/root/Megatron-LM`.
+You will find this repository at `/root/Megatron-LM` inside the container.

 ## Dataset Preparation
 Our experiments used the FLAN dataset.
 Due to its size, the download process can take 12+ hours (depending on network speed).
 The download process is also prone to errors and availability issues caused by version mismatch between `tf-dataset` and the downloading code.
 To reduce time for artifact evaluation, we also include a pre-processed version of the dataset in the provided machine.